SubWorkGit/GTEST_exercises/sample_2/README.md

 ## Acknowledgments

 - [Google Test](https://github.com/google/googletest) for the testing framework.
-- A examples from Google Test documentation.
+- A example from Google Test documentation.

 ---